cmakkaya/ansible-vault/README.md

 3. Do not forget to define your key file path in main.tf file and your key name in myvars.auto.tfvars file correctly!

 4. Then, initialize the working directory.
+It will download AWS provider files.
+It can take a few minutes.
 ```
 terraform init
 ```